International Committee

 Originally set up in 2016 as the Future Relationship Working Group to examine practice rights issues post-Brexit, it became the ITWG after the UK-EU relationship was settled, and its terms of reference are:

-1. To inquire into international legal services trade and market access questions referred by the IC or of its own initiative, and provide expert advice and, where appropriate, offer policy proposals, to IC and Bar Council leadership
+1. To inquire into international legal services trade and market access questions referred by the IC, the EC or of its own initiative, and provide expert advice and, where appropriate, offer policy proposals, to IC, EC and Bar Council leadership

 1. To identify opportunities for the Bar, including but not limited to those arising from the UK's ongoing trade discussions, for the IC to launch or renew engagement with underexplored markets